List of the United States military installations in Iraq

-At the height of the occupation, the United States had 239,000 men and women in uniform stationed in 505 bases throughout Iraq.
-Another 135,000 contractors were also working in Iraq.
+At the height of the occupation, the US had 170,000 personnel in uniform stationed in 505 bases throughout all provinces of Iraq.
+Another 135,000 private military contractors were also working in Iraq.

-Due to International military intervention against ISIL, personnel have returned to old bases and new bases created.
+Due to International military intervention against ISIL, personnel returned to old bases and new bases were created.
 Control of many U.S.-operated bases was transferred to the Iraqi government during the 2020–2021 U.S. troop withdrawal.

+At the request of the Iraqi government in January 2024, and amid rising regional tensions following the 2023 Israeli invasion of Gaza, the US and Iraq were set in January 2024 to begin negotiations to end US military presence in Iraq.